Narasimman-V/pagination-x/README.md

 - **getSelectedRecords** Function to get the list of records selected by the user.
 This function cannot be overridden.
 - **handlePageSelection** Function to handle selection of all records on a page (by checking the global check box).
 - **handleRecordSelection(object)** Function to handle selection of a single record (by checking the check box for a row).
 It is passed the object for that row as argument.
 - **load** Called to set the JSON list obtained from the server (usual scenario).
 Also, if the underlying list is changed dynamically (for example, after a re-query on the server), we can pass the new list to this function.
+- **reload** If you want to set a new list of objects dynamically (for example, after a re-query on the server), call this method instead of the 'load' method.
+The 'load' method will also work.
+But it will add few more watchers every time it is called after the first loading.

 The pagination-x attribute is an optional attribute for POCs.
-But it is mandatory in real time projects. if you want to load the JSON list dynamically or access the data and functions explained above.
+It makes things easy by saving time while working on POCs with hard-coded static list of JSON objects.
+But it is mandatory for real time projects. if you want to load the JSON list dynamically or access the data and functions explained above.

 It is very easy to access the pagination-x object.
 Just create a blank javascript object and pass it's reference to the pagination-x attribute as shown below: